jphong125/stellaapic/Writerside/topics/Seamless-Wallet-API.md

 # Seamless Wallet API

-This is a simple API for Stella gaming platform to connect to player's wallet.
+This is a simple API for Kyren gaming platform to connect to player's wallet.
 API is an HTTP listener, which listens application/json POST requests.

 In POST requests can be sent HTTP Header: